johnnieeliasson/Uppgift-3/2-html-full-page/README.md

 - [ ] Add an external video
   - Add a suitable video of your own choosing from Facebook using the iframe element
+- [ ] Add a footer with suitable texts
+- [ ] Add the pages about.html and products (after they been created of course) to the menu, and make them work

+## Products page

+- [ ] Create a new file called products.html
+- [ ] Create the following elements
+  - doctype
+  - html
+  - head
+  - body
+- [ ] Place all necessary meta-tags inside the head, inkluding webbpage-name, description, etc
+- [ ] Create a menu, with all the four pages working (index, products, about, contact)
+- [ ] Insert three pictures with productsr, choose photos from <https://www.pexels.com>.
+Each picture needs to be follow by information about the products name and price.
+- [ ] Add a footer with suitable texts

+## About page

+- [ ] Create a new file called about.html
+- [ ] Create the following elements
+  - doctype
+  - html
+  - head
+  - body
+- [ ] Place all necessary meta-tags inside the head, inkluding webbpage-name, description, etc
+- [ ] Create a menu, with all the four pages working (index, products, about, contact)
+- [ ] Insert three pictures of members from the border, choose photos from <https://www.pexels.com>, with names under each picture
+- [ ] Add a nice quote with the correct element.
+If you need inspiration, use <https://www.goodreads.com/quotes>
+- [ ] Add a footer with suitable texts

 ... but again, please feel free to add additional content.